xenix1337/UwUOwO/README.md

 # UwUOwO
-Writes beautiful UwU made of OwO and OwO made of UwU by plotting math functions
+Wwites beautifuw uwu made of owo and owo made of uwu by pwotting math functions